Pinterest Pixel

 Understanding the Future Value of an Annuity

-An annuity is an investment that can provide you with a steady income stream, typically for retirement.
-It’s a financial product that you purchase or invest in with a lump sum or through periodic payments.
+An annuity is an investment that can provide you with a steady income stream.
+It is typically used for retirement purposes as it can provide revenue over time as people age.
+It is a financial product that you purchase or invest in with a lump sum or through periodic payments.

-Future value (FV) is a concept that tells us what an investment made today will be worth at a specified time in the future, given a certain rate of return or interest rate.
-This financial metric is essential in reckoning how much we might accumulate over time from savings or what the ultimate payoff of an investment might be.
+Future value is the amount an investment will be worth at a specified time in the future, given a certain rate of return or interest rate.
+This financial metric is useful for knowing how much we might accumulate over time from savings or for determining the ultimate payoff of an investment.

-It embodies the principle of the time value of money, which posits that a dollar today is worth more than a dollar tomorrow because of its potential earning capacity.
+It works on the principle of the time value of money.
+It tells you that a dollar today is worth more than a dollar tomorrow because of its potential earning capacity.
 When we understand the future value, we can better plan for goals like retirement or big purchases by forecasting the growth of our assets.

 FV(rate, nper, pmt, [pv], [type])